Skip to main content

 §Multi-instance/Device globals.

 This function is not intended to be used with globals that have multiple instances such as wl_output and wl_seat.
 These types of globals need their own initialization mechanism because these multi-instance globals may be removed at runtime.
-To handle then, you should instead rely on the Dispatch implementation for WlRegistry of your State.
+To handle then, you should instead call Self::bind_specific in the GlobalListHandler of your State.

 §Panics